 The Differences Between Hemp and Marijuana

 Hemp is not marijuana.
-Although hemp does contain cannabinoids, it has negligible amounts of THC.
+Hemp does contain cannabinoids, but it has negligible amounts of THC.
 In fact, in order to be legally cultivated, industrial hemp must contain less than 0.3% THC.
 Industrial hemp is grown for food and fibers.
 It contains relatively small concentrations of cannabinoids and terpenes and is not the most desirable source of CBD oil.

 While many of the CBD products on the market are produced from industrial hemp, the CBD oil in CBD 4U products is made from a CBD-rich cannabis sativa strain known as PCR hemp.
 PCR is short for phytocannabinoid rich — it contains as much as ten times the concentration of CBD as generic industrial hemp and negligible amounts of THC.
 It does not cause a high and is therefore not considered a drug.

 Types of CBD Oil